 In August 2019, EverCommerce Solutions Inc. (formerly PaySimple, Inc.), as borrower, and EverCommerce Intermediate Inc. (formerly PaySimple Intermediate, Inc.) entered into a credit agreement with various agents and lenders (the "Credit Agreement").
-The Credit Agreement provided for (i) a term loan in an aggregate principal amount of \$415.0 million (the "term loan"), (ii) commitments for delayed draw term loans up to an aggregate principal amount of \$135.0 million (the "Delayed Draw Term Loans"), (iii) commitments for revolving loans up to an aggregate principal amount of \$50.0 million, or the Revolver, and (iv) a sub-limit of the Revolver available for letters of credit up to an aggregate face amount of \$10.0 million, or the letters of credit (the term loan, Delayed Draw Term Loans and Revolver are referred to herein as the "Credit Facilities").
+The Credit Agreement provided for (i) a term loan in an aggregate principal amount of \$415.0 million (the "term loan"), (ii) commitments for delayed draw term loans up to an aggregate principal amount of \$50.0 million (the "Revolver"), and (iv) a sub-limit of the Revolver available for letters of credit up to an aggregate face amount of \$10.0 million, or the letters of credit (the term loan, Delayed Draw Term Loans and Revolver are referred to herein as the "Credit Facilities").
 In September 2020, the Credit Agreement was amended to provide for additional commitments of Delayed Draw Term Loans in an aggregate principal amount of \$250.0 million on the same terms and conditions as the original Delayed Draw Term Loans under the Credit Agreement.
-Following this amendment, the aggregate principal amount of Delayed Draw Term Loans available under the Credit Agreement was \$385.0 million as of August 23, 2019.
+Following this amendment, the aggregate principal amount of Delayed Draw Term Loans available under the Credit Agreement was \$385.0 million.

 Simultaneously with the execution of the Credit Agreement, we and various of our subsidiaries entered into a collateral agreement and guarantee agreement.
-Pursuant to the guarantee agreement, EverCommerce Intermediate Inc. and various of our subsidiaries are guarantors under the Credit Agreement.
-Pursuant to the collateral agreement, the Credit Facilities are collateralized by substantially all our assets, including our intellectual property and the equity interests of our various subsidiaries, including EverCommerce Solutions Inc.
+Pursuant to the guarantee agreement, EverCommerce Intermediate Inc. and various of our subsidiaries were guarantors under the Credit Agreement.
+Pursuant to the collateral agreement, the Credit Facilities were collateralized by substantially all our assets, including our intellectual property and the equity interests of our various subsidiaries, including EverCommerce Solutions Inc.

-The Credit Agreement that governs the Credit Facilities contains certain affirmative and negative covenants, including, among other things, restrictions on indebtedness, issuance of preferred equity interests, liens, fundamental changes and asset sales, investments, negative pledges, repurchases of stock, dividends and other distributions, and transactions with affiliates and a passive holding company covenant applicable to EverCommerce Intermediate Inc. In addition, we are subject to a financial covenant with respect to the Revolver whereby, if the aggregate principal amount of revolving loans and letter of credit disbursements, together with the amount of all undrawn letters of credit (excluding undrawn letters of credit up to \$5.0 million and letters of credit that are cash collateralized) outstanding on the last day of any fiscal quarter, exceeds 35% of the aggregate principal amount of the Revolver, then our First Lien Leverage Ratio (as defined in the Credit Agreement) as of the last day of such fiscal quarter must be 8.80 to 1.00 or less.
-As of June 30, 2021, we were in compliance with the covenants under the Credit Agreement.
+The Credit Agreement that governed the Credit Facilities contained certain affirmative and negative covenants, including, among other things, restrictions on indebtedness, issuance of preferred equity interests, liens, fundamental changes and asset sales, investments, negative pledges, repurchases of stock, dividends and other distributions, and transactions with affiliates and a passive holding company covenant applicable to EverCommerce Intermediate Inc. In addition, we were subject to a financial covenant with respect to the Revolver whereby, if the aggregate principal amount of revolving loans and letter of credit disbursements, together with the amount of all undrawn letters of credit (excluding undrawn letters of credit up to \$5.0 million and letters of credit that are cash collateralized) outstanding on the last day of any fiscal quarter, exceeded 35% of the aggregate principal amount of the Revolver, then our First Lien Leverage Ratio (as defined in the Credit Agreement) as of the last day of such fiscal quarter was required to be 8.80 to 1.00 or less.